xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 {% include toc icon="table" title="IOS-XR: Working with ZTP" %}

 ## Purpose of ZTP
-ZTP was designed to perform 2 different operations
+ZTP was designed to perform 2 different operations:

 1. Download and apply an initial configuration.
 2. Download and execute a shell script.